Jason5Lee/rust-fn-memo/README.md

 fn-memo = "1.1"
 ```

-By default `fn-memo` includes synchronized APIs, which introduces some extra dependencies.
-To disable synchronization to reduce the depdendencies, use following configuration.
+By default `fn-memo` includes synchronized APIs, which introduces related dependencies.
+If you have no need for synchronization and want to reduce depdendencies, use following configuration.

 ```toml
 [dependencies]